mhshifat/pass-storage/docs/SECURITY.md

 # Security Documentation

-This document outlines the security measures implemented in the PassStorage application to ensure production-ready security for a SaaS password management system.
+This document outlines the security measures implemented in the PassBangla application to ensure production-ready security for a SaaS password management system.

 ## Table of Contents